wikimedia-gadgets/afc-helper/README.md

 New versions of the script can be released through `scripts/release.py`, which automatically updates version history, inline version constants, `package.json`, etc.

+### Dependencies
+Below is a list of dependencies and what they are involved with, so you know what to test when updating dependencies.

+* Regular
+  * hogan.js - HTML template framework.
+Creates code that ends up on-wiki.
+* Dev Only
+  * eslint - Used by CI and code editor
+  * grunt - Used by CI and `npm start`
+  * jest-cli - Used by CI and unit tests
+  * jquery - Used by CI and unit tests

 ### Version history
 * 0.9.1 Imperial Ibex (05 December 2018)
 * 0.9 Hatted Hamster (8 November 2014)